<?xml version="1.0" encoding="UTF-8"?>

 &lt;br /&gt;

-<guid isPermaLink="true">http://anarchy101.org/2879/when-if-ever-coercion-an-appropriate-choice-for-an-anarchist</guid>
+<guid isPermaLink="true">https://anarchy101.org/22910/what-to-expect-from-riots</guid>

 </item>